70th Army (Soviet Union)

-The 70th Army was a Soviet field army during World War II.
+The 70th Army (Russian: 70-я армия) was a Soviet field army during World War II.
 It was the highest-numbered combined arms army to be formed by the Stavka during the war.
 It was active at the Battle of Kursk, the Lublin–Brest Offensive, and the Berlin Strategic Offensive, among other actions.

 Formation

 The army began forming in October 1942 near Sverdlovsk in Siberia as a separate NKVD Army of the Reserve of the Supreme High Command (Stavka Reserve).
 It was recruited primarily from NKVD border guards, with other redundant manpower from lines of communications troops and GULAG personnel.